Phillips 66ers: 1921–1942: First years in AAU

-Paul Endacott and young prospect David Perkins were the key players in the 1930s.
-Phillips gradually made a name for itself, finishing second in the AAU tournament in 1936-37 and again in 1938–39 with a 36–11 record.
-That season three of those 11 losses came at the hands of the Oklahoma City Parks.
-When the Parks disbanded after the season, Phillips hired the top two players, Grady Lewis and Bill Martin who earned AAU All-America honors as a guard at Oklahoma.
+Paul Endacott and promising talent David Perkins emerged as pivotal figures during the 1930s for the team.
+Phillips gradually gained recognition, securing second place in the AAU tournament in both the 1936–37 and 1938–39 seasons, boasting an impressive 36–11 record.
+Notably, three of those 11 losses were inflicted by the Oklahoma City Parks.
+Following the disbandment of the Parks after the season, Phillips recruited their top two players, Grady Lewis and Bill Martin, both of whom had earned AAU All-America honors.

-Coaching the team for 2–4 years at the end of the 1930s was G. Harold "Smitty" Schmidt, who had also played for Phog Allen at the University of Kansas.
-With Lewis and Martin in the squad, and the likes of Joe Fortenberry and Don Lockard, the 66ers rolled to a 48–5 record and a 39–36 victory over the reigning champions Denver Nuggets in the finals of the 1939-1940 AAU tournament.
-When the team got back to the Bartlesville station, there was a tremendous number of people out to welcome the champions.
+G. Harold "Smitty" Schmidt took over coaching duties for 2–4 years towards the end of the 1930s, bringing with him experience as a player under Phog Allen at the University of Kansas.
+With Lewis, Martin, and talents like Joe Fortenberry and Don Lockard on the roster, the 66ers dominated with a 48–5 record.
+Their pinnacle moment came with a thrilling 39–36 victory over the reigning champions, the Denver Nuggets, in the finals of the 1939–1940 AAU tournament.
+The team received an enthusiastic welcome upon their return to the Bartlesville station, celebrated as champions.

-The team finished second in the 1940–1941 season.
-One of its losses came after the season, in a Red Cross benefit game in Tulsa.
-There, the 66ers lost to Arkansas, led by a skinny 6-8 center John Freiberger who joined the 66ers the next year.
-But that was the time that World War II escalated, and with the United States involved, most of the top players of the 66ers joined the military.
-Bill Martin joined the Army Air Corps in 1942 and John Freiberger in 1943, thus the team had poor results during the 1941–1942 season.
+Although the team secured second place in the 1940–1941 season, they faced a setback in a post-season Red Cross benefit game in Tulsa, where they lost to Arkansas, led by the towering 6–8 center John Freiberger, who would later join the 66ers.
+However, the outbreak of World War II and the involvement of the United States led to most of the top players from the 66ers enlisting in the military.
+Bill Martin joined the Army Air Corps in 1942, followed by John Freiberger in 1943, resulting in a decline in the team's performance during the 1941–1942 season.

-1943-1946: Beginning of the dynasty
+1943–1946: Beginning of the dynasty

 Phillips dominated the AAU titles from 1943 to 1948, winning six straight titles and posting a 241–24 record (+909) against all comers.
 With the World War II war ongoing in 1943 and Phillips being a war-related industry, most of its employees were exempt from the draft.
 And with other AAU teams weakened the 66ers won AAU titles in 1943–44, 1944–45 and 1945–1946.